solaris-games/solaris/wiki/index.md

 You may choose to **abandon a star**, in which case all Carriers and Ships at the star will be destroyed and all infrastructure will remain intact, including a warp gate if present.

 When abandoned the warp gate will become inactive until the star is claimed again, so it will not grant a speed boost to incoming Carriers.

+If an ally is in orbit when you abandon a star, that player will capture the star on the next tick.
+If there are more than 1 ally, then the player with the highest number of ships in a single carrier will capture the abandoned star.

 ## Infrastructure